omermertkaya/portfolio-django/README.md

 # PORTFOLIO WITH DJANGO

-- Design coding was done with html vs css.
+- Front-end coding was done with html vs css.
 - Javascript is used in the upper left menu.
-- In the backend section, development was made with django.
+- In the Back-End section, development was made with django.

 # Do you want to preview my portfolio?